groupdocs/docs.groupdocs.com/content/conversion-net/release-notes/release-notes-2019/groupdocs.conversion-for-.net-19.12-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.12.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.12.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Conversion which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  ### GroupDocs.Conversion.Converter.Convert overloads

     Introduced new overloads of Convert method

+    ```csharp
     /// <summary>
     /// Converts source document.
 Saves the whole converted document.
     /// </summary>